 Up until now, most marketers assumed video helped increase brand awareness.
 What’s interesting, however, is that the ROI of video marketing isn’t limited to just that.

 For example, videos generate 66% more qualified leads than any other digital marketing format.
-Videos also get 1,200% more social shares than text and images combined.
+Videos also get 1,200% more social shares than text and images combined and there many other video marketing statistics that proof the efficacy of video.

 To top that, conversion rates are also a smashing success.

-Considering the dynamic and interactive nature of videos, all these numbers ring true.
+Considering the dynamic and interactive nature of videos and all other benefits of video marketing , all these numbers ring true.
 So if you already haven’t considered making a marketing video, now is the time you do — even if you don’t have the deep pockets to hire full-time video producers.

 But how does one make a marketing video without breaking the bank?